-LAND DEVELOPMENT, AGRICULTURAL:

-The placement of one or more buildings or structures, initially or cumulatively, on a tract, parcel or lot of land to be utilized as part of a Normal Agricultural Operation, as per its definition, shall be considered an Agricultural Land Development when the proposed building or structure meets or exceeds 1,700 square feet in size.
+LAND DEVELOPMENT, AGRICULTURAL: (1) The placement of one or more buildings or structures, initially or cumulatively, on a tract, parcel or lot of land as part of a Normal Agricultural Operation, as per its definition, shall be considered an Agricultural Land Development when the proposed building or structure meets or exceeds 1,700 square feet in size.

-For the placement of one or more buildings or structures, initially or cumulatively, on a tract, parcel or lot of land to be utilized as part of a Normal Agricultural Operation, as per its definition, but being less than 1,700 square feet in size, a request for an exemption from the requirement to submit an Agricultural Land Development Plan may be submitted in accordance with Section 607.
+For the placement of one or more buildings or structures, initially or cumulatively, on a tract, parcel or lot of land to be utilized as part of a Normal Agricultural Operation, as per its definition, but being more than 1,700 square feet in size, a request for an exemption from the requirement to submit an Agricultural Land Development Plan may be submitted to the Planning Commission for its review in accordance with the procedure set forth in Section 607.

-The placement of any building or structure not related to or part of a Normal Agricultural Operation shall be subject to the applicable requirements of this Ordinance according to its use.
-Regardless of size, the placement of any building or structure in which is conducted the on-site sale of agricultural products shall be subject to the standards of Section 603, Commercial Land Development.
+The placement of any building or structure not related to or part of a Normal Agricultural Operation, as per its definition, shall be subject to the applicable requirements of this Ordinance according to its use.
+Regardless of size, the placement of any building or structure in which the on-site/retail sale of agricultural products is conducted shall be subject to the standards of Section 603, Commercial Land Development.